Pycord-Development/pycord/docs/ext/commands/commands.rst

 the default value is an empty list.
 For greater customisability, the default can either be a value or a callable that takes the :class:`~ext.commands.Context` as a sole parameter.
 This callable can either be a function or a coroutine.

-Flags can also have one of its flags be marked as positional.
+Flags can also be positional.
 This means that the flag does not require a corresponding value to be passed in by the user.
 This is useful for flags that are either optional or have a default value.
 For example, in the following code: